 How is a program manager different from a project manager?

-While both program and project managers focus on delivering successful outcomes, their scope and responsibilities differ.
+While program and project managers focus on delivering successful outcomes, their scope and responsibilities differ.

 A project manager handles individual projects with specific objectives, timelines, and resources.

-In contrast, a program manager oversees a collection of interrelated projects, ensuring they collectively support the organization's broader goals.
+In contrast, a program manager oversees interrelated projects, ensuring they collectively support the organization's broader goals.
 Think of a project manager as a skilled conductor, while the program manager is the composer crafting the entire symphony.

 5 Key Responsibilities of a Program Manager